Chart Color Schemes

 Housing

-Lysterfield's dwelling structure, as per the latest Census, consisted of 99.7% houses and 0.3% other dwellings such as semi-detached properties, apartments, and others.
-Home ownership in Lysterfield stood at 38.4%, with mortgaged dwellings accounting for 53.9% and rented ones at 7.6%.
-The median monthly mortgage repayment was $2,200, and the median weekly rent was recorded as $435.
-Compared nationally, Lysterfield's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Lysterfield's dwelling structure, as per the latest Census, consisted of 99.7% houses and 0.3% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Lysterfield stood at 38.4%, with mortgaged dwellings at 53.9% and rented ones at 7.6%.
+The median monthly mortgage repayment was $2,200, exceeding Melbourne metro's average of $2,000.
+Median weekly rent in the area was $435, higher than Melbourne metro's $390.
+Nationally, Lysterfield's mortgage repayments were significantly higher at $2,200 compared to Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing